avcoder/unit08-lesson01/slides.md

 # Homework

-- Work on your "Algorithm and Structural Foundations" assignment due July 20 midnight EST
+- Think about your Capstone Planning Project
    - can submit before due date if you wish